-4.4 The foundational gender-sensitive standards will, among other things:
+4.1.4 | The foundational gender-sensitive standards ~~s-will~~, among other things:

-- Establish basic gender equality safeguards and principles that apply to all projects such as requiring all project developers to conduct a gender assessment that identifies risks. - Address gender inequalities and gender-related risks identified in project gender analyses. - Outline mandatory 'standard gender equality design elements' to encourage women and men to participate equitably and meaningfully in project design and implementation; to mitigate risks of a project intervention to ensure that it does not increase gender inequity; as well as to increase the project benefits for women and men. - Ensure gender-sensitive approaches in stakeholder consultation: information sharing equitably with women and men stakeholders is a minimum standard, in which information is both available and presented in an accessible format across all stakeholder groups, including those more marginalized (e.g. women, youth, indigenous peoples, etc.).
-The approach also includes opportunities for stakeholders to share information in a two -way exchange, give regular feedback during implementation and ensure their views and priorities are incorporated in design and practice.
+- a.
+Establishes basic gender equality safeguards and principles that apply to all projects such as requiring all project developers to conduct a gender assessment that identifies risks. - b.
+Addresses gender inequalities and gender-related risks identified in project gender analyses. - c.
+Outlines mandatory 'standard gender equality design elements' to encourage women and men to participate equitably and meaningfully in project design and implementation; to mitigate risks of a project intervention to ensure that it does not increase gender inequity; as well as to increase the project benefits for women and men. - d.
+Ensures gender-sensitive approaches in stakeholder consultation: information sharing equitably with women and men stakeholders is a minimum standard, in which information is both available and presented in an accessible format across all stakeholder groups, including those more marginalized (e.g. women, youth, indigenous peoples, etc.).
+The approach also includes opportunities for stakeholders to share information in a two -way exchange, give regular feedback during implementation and ensure their views and priorities are incorporated in design and practice. - e.
+Provides quantifiable 'easy-to-measure' indicators potentially aligned to the SDG goals that measure gender-related gaps and risks.

-- Provide quantifiable 'easy-to-measure' indicators potentially aligned to the SDG goals that measure gender-related gaps and risks. - Establish a checklist of gender-sensitive processes, procedures and implementation risks against which auditors can check for the level of gender-sensitivity compliance. - Gold Standard will provide guidance on gender analysis, or similar methods to assess the potential roles, benefits and risks for women and men of different ages, ethnicities, and social structure and status.
+- f.
+Establishes a checklist of gender-sensitive processes, procedures and implementation risks against which auditors can check for the level of gender-sensitivity compliance. - g.
+Gold Standard will provides guidance on gender analysis, or similar methods to assess the potential roles, benefits and risks for women and men of different ages, ethnicities, and social structure and status.
 These studies may be used to inform project formulation, implementation, and monitoring and evaluation.